apache/trafficcontrol/docs/source/admin/traffic_server.rst

 #.
 Start the service: ``sudo service trafficserver start``

 #.
-Configure traffic server to start automatically: ``sudo chkconfig trafficserver on``
+Configure traffic server to start automatically: ``sudo systemctl enable trafficserver``

 #.
 Verify that the installation is good: